soegaard/racket-cas/README.txt

 To begin write:
     > (require (submod "." start))
-This changes the meaning of quote such that quoted expression are normalized automatically.
+This changes the meaning of quote such that quoted expressions are normalized automatically.
     > '(+ x 2 a 3 (* 4 x))
     '(+ 5 a (* 5 x))